 Module discussions (20%) will reflect on the core issue presented in each module.
 Each discussion will include four unique prompts.
 Students are responsible for crafting a substantive post answering one of the four discussion questions and responding to two posts by peers.
 You are asked to utilize the discussion-board guide for help crafting a substantive post and appropriate responses.
+Goods posts tend to include synthesizing multiple viewpoints and applying principles or concepts to real-life situations.
 Original posts are due Wednesdays by 11:59pm and responses to classmates are due Fridays by 11:59pm EST.